 Personal Injury PPC

-As I stated earlier, Google Ads is the fastest way to get leads for a personal injury lawyer.
+As I stated earlier, Google Ads is the fastest way to get leads for a personal injury law firm.
 Depending on the types of keywords you’re bidding on, however, it can be extremely expensive.

 Hire a PPC Manager